Table of Contents

 This page is about the main entry in Docker.

-The entry point script is the script called when creating a container from an image with the docker run command
+The entry point script is the command (or script) called when creating a container from an image with the docker run command

 When the entry point program exits, the VM is stopped (killed).
 A process needs to run in the foreground.